robUx4/vlc-msys/README.md

-# How To build VLC in msys2
+# How To build VLC in msys2 with LLVM

 Building VLC on Windows is done using [msys2](http://www.msys2.org/).
 You need to install it first (x64 or x86, I use the former).